 Is there sympathy, humor, pathos in these characters?
 Or do we shrug them aside as “crazy”?
 Is the protagonist in all of us, or is it unique to this character?
 This moment?

 Plays aren’t built in a day.
 They are cobbled together by questions, doubts, and determination.
 They stumble and get rebuilt in the hands of actors and directors.
 And then we go back to Ros’s kitchen table and start again… – Marty Kingsbury, TC Squared Dramaturg

 Interested in writing plays or screenplays?

-Join our weekly Playwrights Lab.
-The fall session runs from September 16 to November 11, every Saturday from 10am-1pm.
+Join our weekly Playwrights Lab, which runs for two eight-week “semesters” in the fall and spring.
 Develop your work and see it come to life with professional actors in our Staged Reading each May at the Boston Playwrights Theatre.

 Interested in joining us?
 Please contact Ros Thomas-Clark

 My relationship with TC2 started by chance.
 I ran into Ros one afternoon at Porter Square Books.
 She had her grandchildren with her, didn’t have time to talk, but on the fly she asked: “Are you a good dramaturg?”
 Naturally, I said, “Yes.”